xbach/docs/trezor-user/makingpayments.rst

 You can type in a destination address for your transaction and the value of coins which are about to be sent.
 Now you can choose to insert the amount in bitcoins or any other world currency (actual exchange rate is provided by CoinDesk).

 If the address you want to send to is on someone's cell phone, you might not want to type in the full address.
 Chances are, though, that they'll also be able to show you the QR code for their account.
-You can scan a QR code with myTREZOR simply by pressing the scan QR code button in the address field and holding a picture of the QR code up to your computer's webcam.
+You can scan a QR code with TREZOR Wallet simply by pressing the scan QR code button in the address field and holding a picture of the QR code up to your computer's webcam.

 .. image:: images/send-scan-qrcode.png